Fire Emblem Echoes: Shadows of Valentia: Development

-Shadows of Valentia is a complete remake of Fire Emblem Gaiden.
+Fire Emblem Echoes is a complete remake of Fire Emblem Gaiden.
 The second entry in the Fire Emblem series, Gaiden was released in 1992 for the Famicom.
 The game was notable for breaking away from the gameplay precedents set in its predecessor, Shadow Dragon and the Blade of Light; while it retained that game's tactical turn-based battle system, it included new features, such as navigable towns and overworld akin to a traditional RPG, and simplified mechanics.
 Due to these changes, Gaiden came to be considered the "black sheep" of the series, with many of its new elements being dropped for subsequent entries.
 Like its predecessor, Gaiden did not receive a Western release.
 Development for Echoes began following the completion of Fire Emblem Fates for the Nintendo 3DS in 2015.
 Nintendo series producer Hitoshi Yamagami thought about developing a Fire Emblem game for the Nintendo Switch home console, but considered it was too early as the console's specifications were still being decided upon.
 Several Intelligent Systems staff said they wanted to implement features that had to be cut from Fates in a remake of Gaiden.
 As Gaiden has received little attention up to this point, Yamagami thought they could quickly develop a remake and release it before the Switch's release.
 An alternative plan was creating an all-new game, but early planning was already in place for the planned Fire Emblem game for Nintendo Switch, so it was considered too late to begin a third original 3DS game.
 It was initially scheduled for release in September 2016, but they could not reach this deadline without compromising the game's quality, so the release was revised into 2017.